Lynn Garrison

 During the 1980s and 1990s, Garrison served in various political capacities, such as being an adviser to Haitian President Raoul Cédras and serving as Haitian Consul to the United States between 1992 and 2010.
-In his latter years, he has been increasingly active as an author as well as various charitable concerns.
+In his latter years, he has been increasingly active as an author as well as for various charitable concerns.
 With regard to flying, Garrison is known for his oft-repeated comment, "If it has fuel and noise, I can fly it."